André Vingt-Trois: Early life and ordination

-André Vingt-Trois was born in Paris, France, to Armand Vingt-Trois and Paulette (née Vuillamy).
+Vingt-Trois was born in Paris, France, to Armand Vingt-Trois and Paulette (née Vuillamy).
 His surname, which is French for "twenty-three", is probably from an ancestor who, as a child or baby, was abandoned and found on the 23rd day of the month.
 Vingt-Trois completed his secondary studies at the Lycée Henri IV and entered the Seminary of Saint-Sulpice at Issy-les-Moulineaux in 1962.
 He then attended the Institut Catholique de Paris, from where he obtained his licentiate in moral theology.
 From 1964 to 1965, Vingt-Trois performed his military service in Germany.
-He was ordained to the diaconate by Bishop Daniel Pezeril in October 1968 and to the priesthood by Cardinal François Marty on 28 June 1969.
+He was ordained to the diaconate by Bishop Daniel Pézeril in October 1968 and to the priesthood by Cardinal François Marty on 28 June 1969.

 Pastoral work

 During his priestly ministry, he worked especially in parochial catechetics and the formation of the laity.
 From 1974 to 1981, Vingt-Trois was vicar at the Parisian parish of Sainte-Jeanne de Chantal.
 He then served as director of his alma mater of the Seminary of Saint-Sulpice until 1988, also teaching moral and sacramental theology there.
 Vingt-Trois participated in different pastoral movements, including the Centre de préparation au mariage and the sessions of permanent formation of the clergy.
 He was later named vicar general of Paris, and was charged with the diocesan formation (the cathedral school and diocesan seminary), of the means of communications (Radio Notre-Dame, Paris Notre-Dame, Centre d'Information), of the familial pastoral, of the chaplains of public education, and of catechetics.